MSalman5230/de-task-a/README.md

 - **Versioning**: Blob versioning enables model rollback and A/B testing
 - **Cost-effective**: Pay only for storage and requests
 - **Security**: Managed identities and access policies for secure access control
-- **Integration**: Works seamlessly with Azure services (ECS, Azure Functions, VMs)
+- **Integration**: Works seamlessly with Azure services (Azure Container Apps, Azure Functions, VMs)

 ### 4. FastAPI Service Deployment

-**Container-based Deployment on Azure ECS:**
+**Container-based Deployment on Azure Container Apps:**

-The FastAPI service is deployed as a containerized application on Azure ECS for production workloads.
+The FastAPI service is deployed as a containerized application on Azure Container Apps for production workloads.
 The deployment process is automated through CI/CD:

 - **Docker Image Build**: Docker images are automatically built and pushed to GitHub Container Registry (GHCR) via GitHub Actions workflow on every push to the main branch.
 The workflow is configured in `.github/workflows/docker-build.yml`.

-- **Container Configuration**: The Dockerfile configures the application to run with gunicorn using uvicorn workers, optimized for high-traffic production loads.
-The service runs with 4 worker processes to handle concurrent requests efficiently.
+- **Container Configuration**: The Dockerfile configures the application to run with Uvicorn, optimized for production loads.
+For the initial 1000 predictions/hour requirement, a single Uvicorn instance is sufficient and more cost-effective.
+For high-traffic scenarios, we can scale horizontally by adding more replicas and optionally switch to Gunicorn with multiple Uvicorn workers for increased throughput per container.

-- **Model Loading**: The FastAPI service loads models from blob storage (Azure Blob Storage) at startup, with fallback to local filesystem for local development.
-The service supports managed identity authentication for secure access to blob storage resources.
+- **Model Loading**: The FastAPI service loads models from blob storage (Azure Blob Storage) at startup

-- **Azure ECS Deployment**: The containerized application is deployed to Azure ECS, which provides auto-scaling capabilities, load balancing, and high availability for the inference service.
-ECS manages the container lifecycle and ensures the service remains available under varying traffic loads.
+- **Azure Container Apps Deployment**: The containerized application is deployed to Azure Container Apps, which provides auto-scaling capabilities, load balancing, and high availability for the inference service.
+Container Apps manages the container lifecycle and ensures the service remains available under varying traffic loads.
+The pay-as-you-go pricing model ensures cost efficiency, charging only for active compute time.

 ### Key Advantages of This Architecture